 The fantasy sports market is a big business in India.
 The online gaming segment was worth Rs 6,500 crore in 2019 and is estimated to grow to Rs 18,700 crore by the end of 2020, as per an IFSG-KPMG report.
-After realizing the immense potential of the sector, several entrepreneurs and startups are looking to invest in the fantasy gaming market and grab a bigger piece of the pie.
+After realizing the sector's immense potential, several entrepreneurs and startups are looking to invest in the fantasy gaming market and grab a bigger piece of the pie.

 The number of fantasy platforms which one could count on the fingers of one hand in 2016 has now grown to 140.
 Also, the number of fantasy sports users has grown to 90 million from 2 million in 2016.
 Despite the increased popularity of fantasy sports in India, many users are unaware of the laws surrounding fantasy gaming in the country.